Authorization to Sign on Behalf of the Company

 In a contract, the clause titled “representation on authority of parties/signatories” states that all who sign the agreement are authorized to bind both parties to the terms outlined.
 Signing a contract isn't like getting an autograph from a famous person.
 The signature is legally binding on a legal document so it's critical to be sure that the signature is authorized by the company owner to make business decisions.

 If you need help with authorization to sign on behalf of the company, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.